MetinTopcu/TurkishGrammar.Core/TurkishGrammar.Core/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to open an issue or submit a Pull Request.